 Ellie’s family isn’t alone.
 A 2008 survey of organ transplant centers found that 85% consider neurodevelopmental status as a factor in determining eligibility.

 The Americans with Disability Act protects against health care discrimination for individuals with disabilities, but enforcement is weak.
 That’s why I advocated for a state bill to address organ transplant waitlist discrimination in Ohio.
-My Ohio Representative, Niraj Antani, drafted the bill over the summer and introduces it in the Ohio House of Representatives today.
+My Ohio Representative, Niraj Antani, introduced the bill in August and Jackie Ward and I will be presenting proponent testimony in the Health Committee on Wednesday.

 “The possibility of a bill like this makes me tear up,” says Ellie’s mom, Jackie.
 “I was shocked that our doctor presented Down syndrome as a barrier for organ transplants.
 There are too many barriers for our kids already.
 We can handle difficulties in public and on the playground, but for a medical world that deems her life less valuable to save, that is unacceptable.”